SparrowClover33/SparrowClover33/README.md

 - I'm trying to buy new cosplays to get into conventions, I'm trying to be from some anime or games so far of characters I like or relate, I sadly can't sew for now :(

-- I can get a bit overhelmed about some stuff, so please try to understand if I might go slow or suddenly off when someone wants to talk to me
+- I can get a bit overhelmed about some stuff, so please try to understand if I might go slow or suddenly off when someone wants to talk to me, thank you!

 - I'm sorry if I can come out a bit shy and a little dry in conversations, but I usually walk alone at cons.
 I'm trying to sociallize so don't be shy about talking some stuff